gtech-mulearn/Top-100-Coders/TEMPLATE.md

 # Top 100 Finalist -  Proof of Work

 ### About Me
-> Briefly introduce yourself, highlighting your professional background, key skills, and any unique attributes or experiences that set you apart. (minimum 200 characters)
+I'm pursuing Mater of Computer Applications at Saintgits College of Engineering, Kottayam.
+I am a self-motivated and independent student with a passion to learn and grow.
+I believe in the concept of life-long learning and the need to upskill ourselves as we grow.
+I have a beginner level understanding about front-end and back-end.
+I am an aspiring software developer and am currently learning web development in detail.
+I have experience interacting with databases such as MySQL and MongoDB.
+I have a good knowledge of Python and C. I have an alttitude of optimism so i will try my best in next try.

 #### My Contribution:
-- Detail the specific contributions you have made in your field.
-This could include projects, innovations, research, or significant work achievements.
+I contributed fully to my project as i had tried to compete as a single player.
+My priciple contribution are innovations, topic research, or developing project till now.

 #### Key Contributions:
-- Highlight the most impactful or innovative contributions you have made.
-Explain the significance of these contributions to your field or industry.
+- I contributed my best to this project.
+But i am not able to complete full project due to some expected reason as it is my first time developing such project.

 #### Challenges Overcome
-- Highlight the challenges you faced and how you overcome those during the event
+- The major challenge is i hadn't done such project till this event.
+So lack of knowledge leads to many challenges

 #### Future Enhancements:
-- Discuss your plans or ideas for future projects, innovations, or research in your field.
-Explain how these plans will contribute to the advancement of your industry.
+- I am not planned about it.
+I will plan for it when i got interest in it.
 #### Final Thoughts:
-- Share your perspective on the importance of your work and its potential impact.
-Reflect on what being a Top 100 finalist means to you and how it aligns with your professional goals and aspirations.
+- Such events will increase domain knowledge and experience.
+These events motivate to compete better in next competition.

 ---
 # Example
 ># Proof of Work
 >### My Contribution:
 >
->Hello, I'm Ami, a backend developer in Team CodeWarriors.
-In our project EcoTrack, which aims to provide real-time environmental data analysis, my primary role was to develop the data processing module.
+>Hello, I'm Bibin Vincent.
+In our project AI-Driven Drug Discovery Platform, the system aims to expedite the identification of potential drug candidates for various diseases, ultimately accelerating the drug discovery process.
 >
 >### Key Contributions:
 >
->Data Processing Module: Developed a Python-based module to process environmental data from various sensors.
-Implemented algorithms for >data normalization and anomaly detection.
+>Data Processing Module: Developed a react-based module to get input.
->API Integration: Worked on integrating third-party APIs for additional environmental data sources, enhancing the accuracy and scope of >our analysis.
+>API Integration: Worked on integrating third-party APIs for additional environmental data sources, enhancing the accuracy and scope of our analysis.
->Database Management: Designed and managed the PostgreSQL database, ensuring efficient data storage and retrieval.
->Collaboration: Actively collaborated with the frontend team to ensure seamless integration of the backend services with the user interface.
+>Collaboration: tried to develop a project myself.
 >### Challenges Overcome:
 >
->One of the significant challenges was optimizing the data processing module for real-time analysis.
-Through rigorous testing and iterative development, I was able to enhance the module's efficiency, reducing the data processing time by 40%.
+>One of the significant challenges was lack of proper knowledge.
 >
 >### Future Enhancements:
 >